The Left Stuff: Left-Handedness in the Music World

 MINNESOTA ORCHESTRA PERSPECTIVES

-Among the Minnesota Orchestra’s left-handed musicians are Principal Percussion Brian Mount, Co-Principal Bassoon Mark Kelley, Assistant Principal Second Violin Cecilia Belcher and third horn Ellen Dinwiddie Smith.
+Among the Minnesota Orchestra’s left-handed musicians are Principal Percussion Brian Mount, Co-Principal Bassoon Mark Kelley—who retired from the Orchestra in summer 2022—Assistant Principal Second Violin Cecilia Belcher and third horn Ellen Dinwiddie Smith.
 All four took the time to discuss the topic of left-handedness.

 “To my knowledge, being left-handed played no part in determining my instrument,” says Brian Mount, noting that he started on piano, then moved to bassoon, then clarinet, and finally percussion.
 In addition to his role in the Orchestra, he plays guitar—right-handed—in MOB, the Minnesota Orchestra Band.